davidluzhiyun/COMPSCI_307D_breakout_zl303/README.md

 Extra features or interesting things we should not miss:

+1.Platform goes to the other side of the screen when travels too far

 ### Impressions
 The collision detection method requires improvement.
 The structure for the code